 These questions are being asked among benefit managers nationwide, and recent regulatory changes make the questions even more pressing.
 In 2019, the IRS expanded the list of preventive services covered pre-deductible for Health Savings Account (HSA)- eligible high-deductible health plans (HDHPs).
 These welcome changes remove financial barriers to care for plan participants with certain chronic conditions, but they also mean new territory for employers to navigate in 2020.

-CPR is ready to help employer-purchasers understand the latest evidence on high-value primary care and the dynamic primary care marketplace.
-We are now recruiting employer-purchasers to join a peer support group (we call them “Collaboratives”) to develop evidence-based primary care purchasing strategies tailored to each participant.
+CPR is here to help employer-purchasers understand the latest evidence on high-value primary care and the dynamic primary care marketplace.

 This blog was adapted from a previously published version.